snowbowls/W.B.T.T.R.Y.A.Y.C.E.W/README.md

 Perceived Ease of Use - A subjective opinion on the difficulty/lack of difficulty of cybersecurity training.

-Industry professional - A person that works in a corporate office environment.
+Industry Professional - A person that works in a corporate office environment.

+Elite Bias - A phenomenon that occurs when researchers fail to gain an understanding of the broader situation by only focusing on the perceptions of certain people of a high status.

 Research Design: